Château Tanunda Winery: Wines produced

-Château Tanunda produces table wines from the grape varieties Shiraz, Cabernet Sauvignon, Grenache, Chardonnay, and Riesling, and was also known for its brandy in the past.
+Château Tanunda produces high quality table wines from the grape varieties Shiraz, Cabernet Sauvignon, Grenache, Chardonnay, and Riesling, and was also known for its brandy in the past.
+The Chateau introduced a Tawny for the first time in its history in late 2022 to extremely positive reception.

 The winery came of age after winning three major trophies with its Everest wines at the International Wine and Spirit Competition in 2010 including Best Shiraz, Best Single Estate Red for Grenache, along with Best Australian Wine Producer.